ivan1993spb/snake-server/README.md

 ### Request `DELETE /games/{id}`

-Deletes game if there is not players.
+Request deletes game by id if there is not players in the game.

 ```
 curl -s -X DELETE http://localhost:8080/games/0 | jq